owulveryck/blog/content/post/choreography.md

 Actually infrastructure has not been considered as a needed cost anymore.

 Thanks to _Agility_, _DevOps_, and the emergent notion of product (as opposed to project), **Application and infrastructure are now seen as a whole**.
+(I'm talking of the application "born in the datacenter", it is different for those "born in the cloud")

 Therefore, the setup of the application must not rely only on programmed configuration management tools anymore, but on its complete **representation**